 All concerns are discussed with parents and a joint plan of action agreed.
-This joint plan of action sometimes takes the form of a Supporting Me to Learn Plan or a My Support Plan.
+This joint plan of action sometimes takes the form of One Page Profile or Support Plan.
 Teachers refer closely to the SEND Code of Practice, January 2015.

 As the child moves through school any action taken/support given with regard to SEND is recorded & kept in the child's file & SEND folder if necessary.

-If initial concerns have been expressed about a child, the class teacher and SENCO make a joint decision about placing the child on the SEND Register.
-(We also maintain a separate Additional Needs Register).
+If initial concerns have been expressed about a child, the class teacher and SEDCO make a joint decision about placing the child on the SEND Register.

+(We also maintain a separate Medical Needs Register).